Nothing

 #' @description

-#' Set a fixed function argument.
+#' Set a function argument that remains fixed during optimization.

-set_argument = function(..., overwrite = TRUE, verbose = self$verbose) {
+set_argument = function(..., .overwrite = TRUE, .verbose = self$verbose) {

 arguments <- list(...)